 “I really enjoyed all the course, felt it has helped me to be a better mother and a more confident mother.”

 Professionals can become a Riding the Rapids facilitator by attending a 3 day training course with Encompass Psychology Ltd and receiving a licence to run Riding the Rapids courses.

 The course covers content for both the Primary and Secondary school age Riding The Rapids courses.
 All facilitators receive a course manual and access to parent handouts and oter course materials.
 Potential facilitators should already have a sound understanding of behavioural theory and principles, in addition to experience of working with children with disabilities and their families.
 This ensures that the quality of the intervention is protected and maintained.

 Facilitators could therefore come from the following professional backgrounds:

 We welcome queries from professionals from other backgrounds.

 Please see the 'Training Courses' section for further information.

-Riding the Rapids: Living with Autism or Disability is the intellectual property of Manchester University NHS Foundation Trust.
+Riding the Rapids is the intellectual property of Manchester University NHS Foundation Trust.